Mike Gospe, the founder of the KickStart Alliance and author of multiple marketing bestsellers, lives by a simple mantra:

 Centralized customer communications

-Our simple customer relationship management tools make it easy to centralize and track every communication with your customers, even calls and meeting notes.
+Our simple tools for customer relationship management make it easy to centralize and track every communication with your customers, even calls and meeting notes.

 Get visibility across all your customer data. monday sales CRM integrates with popular third-party apps like SurveyMonkey, JotForm, Data Studio, and more.